 In the Middle Ages Scharfeneck castle served as the center of the domination administration.
 During the 16th century the castle became increasingly uninhabitable.
 It was more convenient to move the administration from the castle to the village of Mannersdorf.
 The manor's seat in Mannersdorf was presumably a complex of farmer buildings (“Meierhof”).
 In 1705 Christoph Ernst Fuchs Count of Bimbach and Dornheim became the owner of the estate.

 In 1710, Count Fuchs married Maria Karolina Countess of Mollard (1675-1754), who was an important person at the Viennese court.
 Count Christoph Ernst died in 1719, so his widow Maria Karolina inherited the rule of Scharfeneck-Mannersdorf estate.
 A few years later the countess was also appointed teacher of Archduchess Maria Theresia.
-In her reign, Countess Fuchs developed a lively building activity, the "farmhouse" in Mannrsdorf was converted into a representative baroque palace.
+In her reign, Countess Fuchs developed a lively building activity, the "farmhouse" or manor in Mannersdorf was converted into a representative baroque palace.

 The relationship between Maria Theresia and Mannersdorf is a special one, the origin of this connection due mainly to Countess Fuchs, whose rural palace was best suited for visits by the imperial couple.
 As a child, Maria Theresia visited Mannersdorf and the Carmelite monastery for the first time in 1727.
 Further visits followed.
 In the 1740s, Maria Theresa and her husband, emperor Franz Stephan, came to Mannersdorf several times a year.